- British Colombia, 2022

-The Legal 500 Canada—Dispute Resolution: Québec (Leading Lawyer); Tax (Leading Lawyer)
+The Legal 500 Canada—Dispute Resolution: Québec (Leading Individual); Tax (Leading Individual)

 Lexpert Guide to US/Canada Cross-Border Lawyers in Canada—Dispute Resolution

 The Canadian Legal Lexpert Directory—Litigation: Corporate Tax (Most Frequently Recommended); Estate and Personal Tax Planning: Estate Litigation; Litigation: Public Law

 The Best Lawyers in Canada—Alternative Dispute Resolution; Appellate Practice (Lawyer of the Year 2021, Montréal); Bet-the-Company Litigation; Criminal Defence; Corporate and Commercial Litigation; Tax Law (Lawyer of the Year 2017, Montréal)